petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 ### Compiled by Ambarish (ambari73_sit@jnu.ac.in, er.ambarish@nipgr.ac.in)

-## Here is demonstrated search using ami-search-cooccur and local dictionary.
+## Here is demonstrated search using `ami-search-cooccur` and local dictionary.

 Short description of the dictionary and usage.

-Dictionary is created from the wikipedia page of the Rice.
-Source - https://en.wikipedia.org/wiki/Rice It contains all rice varieties, Oryza species, rice diseases and closely associated terminologies to rice research like monocot or glutan.
+Dictionary is created from the `wikipedia` page of the `Rice`.
+Source - https://en.wikipedia.org/wiki/Rice It contains all `rice varieties`, `Oryza species`, `rice diseases` and closely associated terminologies to rice research like `monocot` or `glutan`.

 ````
     ambarish123@ubuntu:~$ ami-search-cooccur rice/ country drugs plantparts species genes /home/ambarish123/rice.xml
 ````
-Pass on the local dictionary as an command-line option along with the other search terms.
-Absolute path of the dictionary file should be mentioned as in I have stored the rice.xml dictionary to my home directory.
+Pass-on the local dictionary as an command-line option along with the other search terms.
+Absolute path of the dictionary file should be mentioned as in I have stored the `rice.xml` dictionary to my home directory.
-As an command-line option I have passed it as /home/ambarish123/rice.xml Prefer to use xml formatted dictionary file as of light-weight and ease into handling embedded functionalities of the tool.
+As an command-line option I have passed it as `/home/ambarish123/rice.xml` Prefer to use `xml` formatted dictionary file as of light-weight and ease into handling embedded functionalities of the tool.

-For the check or test-run let's try to get cooccurance between self i.e local rice dictionary - rice.xml.
+For the check or test-run let's try to get cooccurance between self i.e local rice dictionary - `rice.xml`.

 ```
     ambarish123@ubuntu:~$ ami-search-cooccur rice/ /home/ambarish123/rice.xml
 ```
-Similary one may go for another dictionary created from Wikipedia Category or Wikipedia List page.
+Similary one may go for another dictionary created from `Wikipedia Category` or `Wikipedia List` page.

 Sources: